Qiskit/qiskit_sphinx_theme/docs_guide/sphinx_guide/cross-reference.rst

 .. note::

-    Strictly speaking, what you are doing with :mod:`~sphinx.ext.intersphinx` is linking to external pages but with the crossreference syntax.
+    Strictly speaking, what you are doing with :mod:`~sphinx.ext.intersphinx` is linking to external pages but with the cross-reference syntax.
     For more information about linking to external pages, check :doc:`this guide <add_external_links>`.